metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 How is this currently done?
 What are the main challenges?

-5. The data is made available via OPeNDAP and visualised through WMS
+5. The data is made available

 How is this currently done?
 What are the main challenges?